T-Troll/alienfx-tools/Doc/alienfan-gui.md

 - "Keyboard shortcuts" - Global keyboard hotkeys enabled.
 - "Check for update" - Application will made online update check at start.
 - "Disable AWCC" - In case AWCC service running, it will be stopped and started back then application quit.
+- "Restore power mode" - System power mode will be stored at application start and restored at quit/sleep/hibernate/restart.

 ## Keyboard shortcuts